karl-cardenas-coding/waypoint-deployment-pattern/README.md

 ## Requirements

+* An AWS account
+* AWS credentials and permissions to deploy AWS resources.
+Please see the [Terraform README](./terraform/README.md) for a list of all AWS resources deployed.
-* A custom domain and hosted zone is required.
+* A custom domain and hosted zone is needed.
 Without a valid TLS certificate AWS load balancers are unable to handle gRPC traffic.

 ## Getting Started
-Fork the project to your own GitHub namespace, create a file named `terraform.tfvars` and start populating the file with values for the required Terraform input variables, see the [requirements section](#requirements) below to identify required inputs.
+Fork the project to your own GitHub namespace, create a file named `terraform.tfvars` in the terraform folder and start populating the file with values for the required Terraform input variables, see the [requirements section](./terraform/README.md) below to identify required inputs.
 As mentioned previously, feel free to to create more variables and customize the template as needed.

-Next, create a file inside the folder `packer_config`, and name it `variables.auto.pkrvars.hcl`.
+Next, create a file inside the folder `packer` directory and name it `variables.auto.pkrvars.hcl`.
 Populate the variables with values values that corresponds to your compute environment.
 The content of the file should look similar to the example snippet below.
 Ensure you specify the AWS profile to use for the Packer build.

 ```tf
 profile          = "myRole"